Saugus High School shooting: Aftermath

 Parents of students commended the school for having undertaken active shooter drills and its response during this event.
 They said the school's alert system kept them regularly updated about the incident.
 Some students told reporters they knew what to do based on previous drills.
 Some students discussed the potential identity of the shooter through social media, but policed the postings and refused to spread false information.

 The district closed other schools until the following week.
 Students were able to collect belongings left at Saugus High accompanied by a guard.
 Classes at Saugus High did not resume until December 2.

 Members of the community worked to offer emergency mental health support, grief counseling, prayer services or service dedications, and vigils to honor the victims and survivors.
 A memorial was created outside the high school, and a graduate brought a banner on which to write messages to the dead.

 At a football game on November 15, the school and students arranged to commemorate the dead.
 Fans chanted "Saugus Strong!", displayed the motto on stickers and signs, held a moment of silence, and released balloons.
 A "Saugus Strong" website was launched on November 15 for community resources, and supportive, loving messages were included.
 Another vigil was planned for students and the community on November 17, with a reported 10,000 individuals present to commemorate the two deceased victims and all those affected.

 Nearby schools were placed on lockdown throughout the morning of the shooting.
 At Pasadena High School, a group of students pasted 2,000 encouraging phrases, such as "You can do it", on each student's locker the day after the shooting, to give support to each other.

 On February 18, 2021, the words "In Memoriam Gracie Muehlberger and Dominic Blackwell" were added to the sign at the entrance to Central Park to honor the victims of the shooting, following a decision by the Santa Clarita Water Board on December 15, 2020.

+In October 2023, the victims' families sued the school district, claiming that it failed to prevent the shooting from happening.